Stop Making These Small Business Website Mistakes If You Want to Succeed Online!

 One of the more serious small business website mistakes is not having an effective call to action.
 Once your customers arrive on your website they expect you to tell them what to do next.
 Studies have repeatedly shown that websites with a call to action button or column are more successful at converting site visitors than those that do not have a CTA.

-Keep in mind that an effective call to action does not necessarily be sales oriented.
-Especially at the beginning of the conversion journey a simple invitation to subscribe to your newsletter or download a free e-book or white paper are generally much more effective.
+Keep in mind that an effective call to action does not necessarily be sales-oriented.
+Especially at the beginning of the conversion journey, a simple invitation to subscribe to your newsletter or download a free e-book or white paper is generally much more effective.
 You are ready to sell, but your customer would like to find out a bit more about you first!

 10 – Hiding Your Contact Information

 Hiding your contact info pretty much tells your website visitors that you don’t want to hear from them!
 This is another example of common small business website mistakes, and it absolutely baffles us!
 Why on earth would any business want to hide their contact info?
 Don’t you want existing and new customers to contact you easily?
 We guess maybe you just don’t want any business …